1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.2.md

  - The universal solvent
 	 - Polar attraction allows ater to form sphers around solutes
  - Hydrophobic: insolluble in water
- - Solvent for urea, oxygen, has surface tnetion, ice floats, stable te
+ - Solvent for urea, oxygen, has surface tnetion, ice floats, stable temperature, density
 #### Transpiration of water
  - water is continually evaporating from the leave cells exposed to air
  - This provides evaportive cooling and nutrient uptake(water has high energy to evaporate)